New England States Committee on Electricity

 Commissioner, Public Utilities Commission

 Commissioner Harrington was appointed Commissioner of the Public Utilities Commission in March 2012.
 He previously served as a Commissioner there from November 2004 to December 2005.
-Just prior to this most recent appointment, Commissioner Harrington served as the Public Utility Commission’s Senior Regulatory Policy Analyst, where he was responsible for regional electric issues and interactions with the Independent System Operator and the Federal Energy Regulatory Commission.
+Just prior to this most recent appointment, Commissioner Harrington served as the Public Utility Commission’s Senior Regulatory Policy Analyst, where he was responsible for regional electric issues and interactions with the Independent System Operator and the Federal Energy Regulatory Commission (FERC).
 Commissioner Harrington was a member of the New Hampshire House of Representatives and the Science, Technology and Energy Committee from 2000 to 2004.
 He has over 25 years experience in the nuclear power industry, having held various management and engineering positions at the Seabrook Nuclear Power Plant (1983-2004), as a Startup Engineer at the Marble Hill Nuclear Plant (1981-1983), and as a Nuclear Fluid Systems Engineer at the Norfolk Naval Shipyard (1978-1981).
 Commissioner Harrington holds a B.S. in Nuclear Engineering from the University of Massachusetts at Lowell.
-His term on the Commission expires on June 30, 2013.
+His term on the Commission ended in 2013.

 State of Rhode Island